har777/pellet/README.md

 # Pellet

-Pellet helps your applications performance by warning against `N+1` queries.
+Pellet helps improve your Django app performance by discovering `N+1` queries.

 The Django ORM makes it easy to forget using `select_related` and `prefetch_related` correctly and can accidentally cause `N+1` queries to happen.